mousetail/graphs/README.md

 Now you can trivially assing an arbitrary direction to a back edge, then apply the opposite or the same direction to all back edges depending on the _T-same_ or _T-opposite_ rules.
 If it's possible to do so, the graph is planar, if not, the graph is not.

+### Potential Bugs

+Just for fun, I'll share the bugs my first implementation had.
+Perhaps you will run into the same ones:

+- Only back edges that pass by a junction count for the purpose of *T-same* or *T-opposite* classification.
+Inituitively loops that don't include the junction don't have any effect on the junction.
+- Ensure both similarity sets T1 and T2 are reflexive.
+My first version ommited `graph.set_t_same(t2)` and thus various difficult to track down bugs.
+- Ensure you are parsing your graphs correctly.
+Some have weird cases like ommiting node 0.
+- I had some issues with ensuring edges are named consistently.
+Sometimes they sould be in a set already with a differnt string representation.

 ## How to run the code